riidhwan/toefl-cheatsheet/TOEFL_iBT_Speaking_Templates.md

 4. **Conclusion**: Therefore, the speaker agrees/disagrees with [restate the speaker’s position].

 ### Sample Answer:
-“The reading passage discusses the university’s new policy to prohibit students from parking on campus to reduce congestion.
-In the conversation, the man disagrees with this policy.
-He explains that he now has to park far away and use the shuttle, which is inconvenient and time-consuming.
-He also mentions that the shuttle is often crowded and the schedule doesn’t fit with his classes.
-Therefore, he believes that the new policy is not effective for students.”
+“The reading passage describes a new parking policy that prohibits students from parking on campus during weekdays to reduce congestion and improve pedestrian safety.
+In the conversation, the man disagrees with the policy.
+He argues that it will make his commute much more difficult because he now has to park far from campus and take a crowded shuttle, which does not align with his class schedule.
+He also mentions that when it rains, the long walk from the shuttle stop to the campus will be very inconvenient.
+Additionally, he feels that the shuttle system itself is not efficient because it gets crowded, making the commute uncomfortable.
+In conclusion, the man believes the new parking policy is ineffective and causes more inconvenience for students than it solves.”

 ---